My doctoral research focused on how Atlantic salmon migrations are impacted by the Mactaquac Generation Station reservoir.

 - Relate movements to a hydrodynamic model in the MGS reservoir to inform hydropower operations

-Large scale movements are being tracked with acoustic telemetry equipment (Vemco 69 kHz).
+Large scale movements were tracked with acoustic telemetry equipment (Vemco 69 kHz).
 Smolts are tagged with V7 tags, adults and post-spawned adults with V13 tags, some with depth and temperature sensors.
-These pings are detected by a passive tracking system (VR2Ws) moored in the Saint John River and Mactaquac reservoir.
+These pings were detected by a passive tracking system (VR2Ws) moored in the Saint John River and Mactaquac reservoir.

 Quantifying the migration patterns of Atlantic salmon in the Mactaquac reservoir will help to inform NB Power on solutions for fish passage, and also provide novel information about Atlantic salmon migration through reservoirs common to salmon rivers worldwide.
-Especially for the post-spawned adult Atlantic salmon life stage which is iteroparous (potential for repeat spawning), whose overwintering behaviour and habitat are currently unknown in regulated rivers.
+Especially for the post-spawned adult Atlantic salmon life stage which is iteroparous (potential for repeat spawning), whose overwintering behaviour and habitat were previously unknown in regulated rivers.